pksingh21/BlockChain/README.md

 ### How does it work

-1. People move the amount of token they wa
+1. People move the amount of token they want to the bridge contract.
+The bridge contract either.
+    - If it is main chain, it locks the tokens there, making it inaccessible.
+    - If it is side chain, it burns the token, it simply destroys that token.

+2. The Bridge contract then signals the bridge api to communicate with the other chain where.
+    - If it is main chain, it releases the token there, making it available to the user
+    - If it is side chain, it mints a new token, creates it from scratch.

 ## How To Use?